 My first memories with the Internet go back to the 90s.
-Google didn’t exist yet, in the mainstream imaginary, people literally surfed the Internet.
-You couldn’t do as many things on the Web then as you can today, but I was already fascinated by the possibilities offered in terms of information and communication.
+Google did not exist yet.
+In the mainstream imaginary, people surfed the Internet.
+You could not do as many things on the Web then as you can today.
+But I was already fascinated by the possibilities offered in terms of information and communication.

-Between 2005 and 2008, in the early days of Web 2.0, I registered on many social media platforms, many of which have now disappeared, and experimented as much as I could to promote my personal projects.
+I started blogging consistently in 2005.
+Gaining popularity, I developed many partnerships with some brands.
+In the early days of Web 2.0, I registered on social media platforms.
+Most of them have now disappeared.
+But it allowed me to experiment as much as I could to promote my projects.

 In 2009, I became a social media manager.
-The agency I worked for was one of the first to bet on social media marketing.
-I was a kind of special advisor for all operations on social media, at a time where Facebook was a hundred million members and many brands were trying to figure out if it was all just buzzword.
+The agency I worked for was one of the first to bet on social media.
+I was their advisor for all operations relating to it.
+At that time, Facebook was a hundred million members, and brands were trying to figure out if it was all just buzzword.

 18 months after, I started my own business as a marketing consultant.
-I also started teaching digital marketing in business schools and universities, including the University of Strasbourg, the University of Upper-Alsace, the EM Strasbourg School, the ISEG Business School, the IUT Robert Schuman and the IUT of Haguenau, for a total of 400 hours.
+I also taught marketing in business schools and universities, for a total of 400 hours.

-During nearly 10 years, I had the chance to work with great companies or non-profits and to meet many exciting people.
-If during this time, I continued to develop my skills, refine my tactics and strategies to exceed my clients’ expectations, outsmart their competitors, often as a David in a world of Goliaths, a new path drove me forward.
+During 10 years, I had the chance to work with great organizations and to meet many exciting people.
+If during this time, I continued to develop my skills, refine my tactics and strategies to exceed my clients’ expectations, a new path drove me forward.

-In 2018, inspired by my experiences of freelancing, and those of my many colleagues in the industry, I moved to Kyiv with a new project in mind.
-A project with a whole new approach to finding and working with contractors in the IT and marketing industries.
+In 2018, inspired by my experience and those of my peers, I moved to Kyiv with a new project in mind, rethinking the way freelancers work in the IT and marketing industries.

 If you’ve read me so far, what would you say to follow these new adventures?
 Subscribe here to not miss anything!